OneBusAway/onebusaway-android/icons/bike_markers/README.md

 ## bike_station_marker_big.svg
 This image is used for bike stations when the map is on zoom level bigger than 13.
 It is also used as PNG.
-Follow the instructions on the previos section to create the PNGs.
+Follow the instructions on the previous section to create the PNGs.

+## bike_speed_dial_selected.svg
+Image displayed on the layers speed dial menu when the bike layer is active.
+The counterpart to this is the default material bike icon.
+Follow the instruction on the previous section to create the PNGs.